povs/ListerBundle/docs/types/registering_types.md

 # Registering your types

-If you're using Symfony autowiring, everything is set.
+If you're using the [default services.yaml configuration](https://symfony.com/doc/current/service_container.html#service-container-services-load-example), you're done!
+It will automatically catch all types and tags it with an appropriate tag.

 Otherwise types has to be registered as services and tagged by it's type:
  - List type: `povs_lister.list_type`